-I don’t want to waste your time with a summary of “How to Win Friends and Influence People.”
-With over 2500 reviews on Amazon, over 15 million copies sold, and a self-explanatory title, I think you all get it.
-Dale Carnegie is considered one of the godfathers of self-improvement, salesmanship, corporate training and interpersonal skills.
-The majority of the ideas suggested in this blog are strongly influenced by his writings and views.
+With over 2500 reviews on Amazon, over 15 million copies sold, and a self-explanatory title, I think we all get it.
+Dale Carnegie is considered one of the godfathers of self-improvement, salesmanship, corporate training, and interpersonal skills.

 The core idea communicated through “How to win friends and influence people” is that it is possible to change other people’s behavior by changing one’s behavior toward them.

-Dale Carnegie explains the main principles of interpersonal communication, which if comprehended correctly, can make you extremely likable and oftentimes extremely desirable in the eyes of others.
+Dale Carnegie explains the main principles of interpersonal communication, which can make one extremely likable in the eyes of others.
 He suggests principles like:

 - Appealing to the other person’s highest ideals

 - Letting the other person do most of the talking

 - Speaking in terms of the other person’s interests